ruby-amqp/rubybunny.info/articles/queues.md

 ## Wrapping Up

-AMQP queues can be client-named or server-named.
+In RabbitMQ, queues can be client-named or server-named.
 It is possible to either subscribe for messages to be pushed to consumers (register a consumer) or pull messages from the client as needed.
 Consumers are identified by consumer tags.

 For messages to be routed to queues, queues need to be bound to exchanges.